Distance Functions, Critical Points, and the Topology of Random \v{C}ech Complexes: Main Results

-Our main goal is to study the limits of $\Nk$ and $\Nkt$ as $n\to\infty$.
-Since $N_0 = \E\{\widehat{N}_0\} \equiv n$ (the minima are the points of $\cX_n$ or $\cP_n$) we shall only be interested in $1 \le k \le d$.
+Our main goal is to study the limits of $\Nk$ as $n\to\infty$.
+Since $ \E\{{N}_{0,n}\} \equiv n$ (the minima are the points of $\cP_n$) we shall only be interested in $1 \le k \le d$.
 The results split into three main regimes, depending on the rate of convergence of $r_n$ to zero, specifically, on the limit of the term $n\rnd$.
-We shall state all the results in terms of $\Nk$.
-Unless otherwise stated, exactly the same results apply for $\Nkt$.

 {A word on notation:} In the formulae presented below, for $g:(\R^d)^{k+1}\to\R$ and $\by= (y_1,\ldots,y_k)\in(\R^d)^k$ we write $g(0,\by)$ for $g(0,y_1,\ldots,y_k)$.